 Now that the simulation setup is complete, a new simulation run can be created.
 For this, click the ‘+’ button next to Simulation Runs in the simulation tree.
 In the pop-up window, give a proper name to the run and click ‘Start’:

 This computation takes about an hour.
 If you can’t wait to see the results, at the end of the article you will find a link to the completed version of the project.

 You can visualize your results by using SimScale’s online post-processor.
 We will visualize the pressure distribution on the spoiler, create a cutting plane, and animate the streamlines of the flow around the spoiler.

 One of the results of interest is the pressure distribution on the surface of the spoiler.
 Follow the steps below to visualize the same:

 Figure 35 shows high-pressure contours on the top of the spoiler.
 Given the low-pressure regions under the spoiler, this combination results in downforce.

 A cutting plane can also be used to better understand the turbulence around the spoiler and its characteristics.
 To create a cutting plane, select ‘Cutting plane’ from the Filters panel.

-Next, place the cutting plane at the mid-section of the spoiler which is at Position: 0.1, 1.5, 0.4.
-Keep the orientation normal to the x-axis.
-Switch Coloring to k (turbulent kinetic energy).
+Next, place the cutting plane at the mid-section of the spoiler.
+Click on the arrow to the left of Position and set the values to ‘0.1, 1.5, 0.4’.
+Keep the Orientation normal to the ‘x-axis’.
+Switch Coloring to ‘Turbulent Kinetic Energy’.
 Finally, show the velocity vectors by sliding the toggle beside Vectors and changing the Coloring to black Solid color.

 Here, we can see turbulence starts to occur when the flow hits the wing and is at its highest under and at the trailing edge of the wing.